+Participants are responsible for securing their externship and housing.
 In the past, generous alumni/ae have made annual contributions to the program to help defray the living expenses of students attending the Semester in DC Program.
-In 2018, an anonymous donor and others endowed an annual partial scholarship for each student enrolled in the Semester in DC program to honor Sally and Professor Ted Occhialino, who were instrumental in supporting the Semester in DC program in its early years.
+In 2018, an anonymous donor and others endowed an annual partial scholarship for each student enrolled in the Semester in DC program to honor Sally and Professor Ted Occhialino, who were instrumental in supporting the Semester in DC Program in its early years.